SpongeBob SquarePants (franchise)

-SpongeBob SquarePants is an American animated comedy media franchise created by marine science educator and animator Stephen Hillenburg and owned by Nickelodeon.
-It began with the series, which premiered in 1999, and went on to become one of the longest-running American animated series.
-The franchise is the most profitable property for Paramount Consumer Products, having generated over $13 billion in merchandising revenue.
+SpongeBob SquarePants, also known simply as SpongeBob, is an American media franchise created by marine science educator and animator Stephen Hillenburg and owned by the Nickelodeon Group.
+It began with the eponymous series, which premiered in 1999, and went on to become one of the longest-running American animated series.
+The franchise is the most profitable property for Paramount Consumer Products, having generated over $16 billion in merchandising revenue, making it one of the highest-grossing media franchises of all time.

-The franchise is set in a fictional underwater city named Bikini Bottom and focuses on a anthropomorphic yellow sea sponge named SpongeBob alongside a ensemble cast of other anthropomorphic aquatic creatures and their many adventures and endeavors.
+The franchise is set in the fictional underwater city of Bikini Bottom and focuses on an anthropomorphic yellow sea sponge named SpongeBob, alongside an ensemble cast of other anthropomorphic aquatic creatures and their many adventures and endeavors.

 Development

 Early inspirations

-Before creating SpongeBob SquarePants, Stephen Hillenburg taught marine biology to visitors of the Ocean Institute (located in Dana Point, California).

-Series' creator Stephen Hillenburg first became fascinated with the ocean as a child and began developing his artistic abilities at a young age.
+Creator Stephen Hillenburg first became fascinated with the ocean as a child and began developing his artistic abilities at a young age.
 Although these interests would not overlap for some time—the idea of drawing fish seemed boring to him—Hillenburg pursued both during college, majoring in marine biology and minoring in art.
 After graduating in 1984, he joined the Ocean Institute, an organization in Dana Point, California, dedicated to educating the public about marine science and maritime history.

 While Hillenburg was there, his love of the ocean began to influence his artistry.
 He created a precursor to SpongeBob SquarePants: a comic book titled The Intertidal Zone used by the institute to teach visiting students about the animal life of tide pools.
 The comic starred various anthropomorphic sea lifeforms, many of which would evolve into SpongeBob SquarePants characters.
 Hillenburg tried to get the comic professionally published, but none of the companies he sent it to were interested.

 A large inspiration to Hillenburg was Ween's 1997 album The Mollusk, which had a nautical and underwater theme.
 Hillenburg contacted the band shortly after the album's release, explaining the baseline ideas for SpongeBob SquarePants, and also requested a song from the band, which they sent on Christmas Eve.
 This song was "Loop de Loop", which was used in the episode "Your Shoe's Untied".